 Number of works:

-A selection of approximately 150 works, photographs, videos and films will be shown.
-The exhibitions will be coordinated to the extent possible with the screening of his new film, as well as his award-winning film, "Chasing Ice”.
+A selection of approximately 100 works, photographs, videos and films will be shown.
+The exhibition will be coordinated to the extent possible with the screening of his new film, as well as his award-winning film, "Chasing Ice”.

-In collaboration with FEP, Prestel Verlag will publish two books related to the artist’s work: one will be an illustrated catalogue of the exhibition with a major text by curator Anne Tucker; a second will be written by the artist about his experiences as an environmental photographer.
+In collaboration with FEP, Rizzoli International Publications, Inc. will publish two books related to the artist’s work: one is an illustrated oversized 400 page catalogue of the exhibition that comprises a major text by curator Anne Tucker and was selected as one of the best photographic books of the year by The Times (London).
+A second publication will be written by the artist about his experiences as an environmental photographer.

 Earth Vision Institute is co-producing the exhibition with FEP.